 She was immensely popular with women who saw her as a symbol of independence (she earned £500 a week).
 She also poked fun at men and their vanities.
 She retired in 1920 with a special matinee performance.
 Nearly two million people signed the People’s Tribute to her.

 Like many music hall stars, she made the crossover from music hall to pantomime, appearing as principal boy in Augustus Harris’s spectacular pantomimes at Drury Lane theatre.
 She married Walter de Frece, who was active in theatre management and later became a Member of Parliament.
 On his knighthood, she became Lady de Frece.
-She died in Monte Carlo in 1952.
+She died in London in 1952.